ilonka011/Registration-Page-for-Berries-School/README.md

 #Overview

-In this project, I created a registration form that takes the user's first and last name, email address, password, course they wish to participate in and any questions/comments they might have.
+In this project, I created a somewhat dinamic registration form that takes the user's first and last name, email address, password, course they wish to participate in and any questions/comments they might have.